hsf-training/hsf-training-ml-webpage/_episodes/08-Model_Comparison.md

 $$\text{recall}=\frac{\text{TP}}{\text{TP}+\text{FN}}$$

 It is the ratio of all things that were **correctly** classified as positive to all things that **should have been** classified as positive.
 Recall itself is also an imperfect metric: a trivial way to have perfect recall is to classify everything as positive; doing so, however, would result in a poor precision score.
+This is equivalent to having a very low threshhold.
 As such, precision and recall need to be considered together.
 They can also be combined using a harmonic mean to give a metric that considers both scores.

 ## F1-Score